TripPin part 4 - Data source paths

 Improving the navigation table

 In the first tutorial you used the built-in OData functions to connect to the TripPin service.
-This gave you a really nice looking navigation table, based on the TripPin service document, with no additional code on your side.
+This gave you a nice looking navigation table, based on the TripPin service document, with no more code on your side.
 The OData.Feed function automatically did the hard work for you.
 Since you're "roughing it" by using Web.Contents rather than OData.Feed, you'll need to recreate this navigation table yourself.

 OData Navigator.